Meet our Board of Directors

 Karen Bogans

-Karen Bogans has over 35 years of communications and community relations experience, and for the past 13 years, has served in the role of Communications Manager for International Paper’s Savannah Mill.
+Karen Bogans has over 35 years of communications and community relations experience, and for the past 15 years she has served as the Communications Manager for International Paper’s Savannah Mill.
 The Savannah native received her Bachelor of Arts in English from Spelman College and her Master of Public Administration from Valdosta State University.

 Peyton Fuller